sebastien-riou/DryGASCON128k32-arm-cortex-m/README.md

 | BOTH | 1656      | 1600      | 1632      | 1568      |

 ### Measurement method:
-Figures are obtained by setting VALIDATION=0 and changing constants DO_HASH and DO_AEAD in main.cpp Example for Cortex-M4: output of build with platformio's defaults
+Figures are obtained by setting VALIDATION=0 and changing constants DO_HASH and DO_AEAD in test/test.cpp Example for Cortex-M4: output of build with platformio's defaults
 ````
 #define DO_HASH 0